SWIFTSIM/swiftsim/doc/RTD/source/GettingStarted/compiling_code.rst

 Compilers
 ---------

+SWIFT is a C99 code, and as such requires a C compiler that is able to work with code built for that standard.

-SWIFT has been tested with the Intel, GCC, LLVM (clang).
+SWIFT has been tested with the Intel, GCC, LLVM (clang) C compilers.

 We suggest: